jauderho/scratch/README.md

 # scratch

 It turns out that there is no actual `scratch` image which makes it difficult to provide a container image hash.
-This aims to fix that.
+This is an empty Docker image like the `scratch` image but has a hash along with SBOM.

 ## Usage